symbiote/silverstripe-advancedworkflow/docs/en/configuration.md

 You can optionally add the [Embargy & Expiry](https://github.com/silverstripe-terraformers/silverstripe-embargo-expiry) module to your project to allow changes to be published (and/or unpublished) at future dates.

+**Note:** You will need to use version 1.2.1 or greater.

+#### Migrating from an older Workflow version

+If you have an existing project which used the `WorkflowEmbargoExpiryExtension`, then you will need to go through a couple of migration steps.

+1) Update usages of `WorkflowEmbargoExpiryExtension` to `EmbargoExpiryExtension` (from the Terraformers module)
+2) Run the `EmbargoExpiryMigrationTask` to migrate over any existing Workflow jobs to the new Terraformers' jobs
+   * This task will require you to define some basic configuration where you tell us what classes you have applied the `EmbargoExpiryExtension` to.
+Other than that, you just need to run it
+   * See the class for more info

 ### Sending reminder emails

 The workflow engine can send out email reminders if a workflow has been open for longer